About the course

 Passages from the Commedia are frequently read aloud by students in the course.
 Some of these readings are more audible than others.
 Those seeking a clear, high-quality reading of each canto in its entirety can listen to Prof. Francesco Bausi’s readings of the Commedia.

-In past years, students in this course have received short emails prior to each class, highlighting important themes and passages in the upcoming canti.
+In past years, students in this course used to receive emails prior to each class, highlighting important themes and passages in the upcoming canti.
 Those emails, greatly expanded and revised, have now become the Commento Baroliniano.
 These commentaries can serve as a companion to the lectures for those who wish to delve deeper into Dante scholarship.
 Those who desire a brief written synopsis of important issues in a canto may consult the bullet points before each commentary.
 Handouts referenced during the lectures can be viewed on the Commento Baroliniano page for each canto.